Decision tree:

 Why points can outperform (for some users)

 Points can be useful when you have specific redemption goals and flexibility.
 Transfer pathways can help in some scenarios, though terms vary by issuer and partner program.
+This approach needs planning and consistency to work well.

 Why cash back can outperform (for many users)

 Cash back is generally easier to use and track.
 There is less risk of redemption complexity, and value is often clearer month to month.
+For people who prioritize simplicity, lower friction can beat higher theoretical upside.

 Annual fee impact on this decision

 If you are paying an annual fee for travel perks, confirm actual usage supports that cost.
 If utilization is low, cash back with lower friction may be better.
+See Is an Annual Fee Worth It? for a break-even method.

 Common misconceptions